Skip to contents

 force_tz

 A string specifying the time zone to force the timestamps to.
 This is useful when the data is to be compared to other data sources that are in a different time zone.
 Note that this will not change the actual time of the timestamp, but only the time zone that is displayed.
-The lubridate package is required to be installed for this argument to work.
+A list of time zones can be used in OlsonNames().

 Value